Craig Simpson: Edmonton Oilers

 Simpson continued to blossom in Edmonton, shifting to the left wing and playing on a line with future Hall of Famers Mark Messier and Glenn Anderson.
 He scored a career-high 56 regular season goals (becoming the first player in NHL history to score 50 goals in a season split between two teams; Pittsburgh and Edmonton) during the 1987–88 season, and 13 more in the playoffs.
 His 13th and final goal of that postseason was set up by Wayne Gretzky and would prove to be the final point recorded by The Great One in an Oiler sweater.
 He won two Stanley Cups with the Oilers, in 1988 and 1990.
 In the spring of 1990, he led the playoffs with 16 goals (including the Cup-winning goal) in 22 games and tied with teammate Mark Messier for the points lead with 31.
-The Oilers had another playoff run in 1992, advancing to the Conference Finals, but Simpson was sidelined in game one of the playoffs after a Larry Robinson check separated his shoulder.
+The Oilers had another playoff run in 1992, advancing to the Conference Final, but Simpson was sidelined in game one of the playoffs after a Larry Robinson check separated his shoulder.
 In 1992–93, he missed games with a strained back which was the beginning of back issues that would plague him the rest of his career.
 He was in and out of the Oilers lineup that year as the back issues would flare up and force him to the sidelines on multiple occasions before a protruding disc in his back ended his season.